mark-schuegraf/fuzzing-with-grammar-variants-experiment/README.md

 Experiment exploring how grammar transformations affect fuzzing performance in the context of various fuzzing strategies and subjects.

+The experiment is described in full in the "Fuzzing With Grammar Variants" master's thesis written by Mark Schuegraf.

 ## Overview
 [Luigi](https://github.com/spotify/luigi)-powered automation pipeline that: